trackerup/zendrive-sdk-phonegap-plugin/README.md

 zendrive-sdk-phonegap-plugin
 ============================
-This is the official plugin for <a href="http://www.zendrive.com">Zendrive</a> in Apache Cordova/PhoneGap!
+This is the fork from official plugin for <a href="http://www.zendrive.com">Zendrive</a> in Apache Cordova/PhoneGap!

 <a href="http://www.zendrive.com">Zendrive</a> is commited to improving driving and transportation for everyone through better data and analytics.
 <br/>